May 31, 2022 – Glacier Bay National Park, Gustavus, Alaska, USA

 As we round the corner and head into Tarr Inlet, the National Geographic Quest excursion boat is heading south out of the inlet, and the Seabourn Osyssey cruise ship is at the head of the inlet giving their passengers a closeup view of Margerie and Grand Pacific Glaciers.
 I take some photos of Grand Pacific Glacier, which is already visible in the distance on our Port quarter.
 Since Grand Pacific Glacier is quite dirty-looking, the star of the show is Margerie Glacier, which still has lots of blue-coloured ice on a distinct wall close to the shoreline.
 There is also a significant ice field above with dramatic chunks of ice sticking up.
 Mt.
 Fairweather is visible behind the glacier – the tallest peak in British Columbia, my home province!

 The ship stays in position for at least an hour with the port side facing Margerie Glacier where my stateroom is located.
-The ship then turns to give the starboard side staterooms a view of Margerie Glacier for another hour.
-The ship sails SE down Tarr Inlet away from the glaciers at about 2:45PM.
-I take the opportunity to grab a cappuccino from the Explorations Cafe.
+The ship then turns to give the starboard side staterooms a view of Margerie Glacier for another hour before sailing SE down Tarr Inlet away from the glaciers at about 2:45PM.
+I take the opportunity to grab another cappuccino from the Explorations Cafe.
 By 3:45PM we are offshore from Rendu & Queen Inlets.
 The toe of Carroll Glacier in Queen Inlet comes into view first, then the viewing angle for Rendu Glacier is favourable about 10 minutes later.

 This is the end of the glacier show, as we sail SE to Bartlett Cove, where the park rangers disembark to return to their headquarters.
 The US Parks Service only allow two cruise ships per day to visit Glacier Bay, with Holland America and Princess having priority since they have cruised Alaska the longest.
-Obviously Seabourn also gets some slots.
+Obviously Seabourn and some other ships also gets some slots.

 The view from my west-facing verandah on the northbound route through Glacier Bay is nothing short of spectacular, however the east-facing southbound view isn’t too exciting.
 We make our way eastward through Icy Strait and then turn north at Point Couverden into the Lynn Canal, on our way to Skagway tomorrow.